Acne Severities: How to Treat Mild, Moderate, and Severe Acne

 Written by Annie Lam

-When our dermatologists talk about treating acne, they tend to talk about acne based on their severity: mild, moderate, or severe.
+When the dermatology providers on our platform talk about treating acne, they tend to talk about acne based on their severity: mild, moderate, or severe.
 These are considered acne severities.
 Today we're going to talk through what the difference is between each type of acne severity and how to treat them.

 What are acne severities?

-Depending on your acne severity, your dermatologist may recommend different treatments for your breakouts.
+Depending on your acne severity, your dermatology provider may recommend different treatments for your breakouts.
 Your acne severity is typically determined by your lesion count (number of pimples) and type of acne.
 There are three main categories of acne severities:

 - Mild acne: Mild acne is typically categorized as mostly whiteheads (closed comedones) and blackheads (open comedones) with a few papules and pustules.